Mississippi State football coach Mike Leach dies at 61 - WHIZ News

-Leach, who was in his third year at Mississippi State after helping revolutionize the game of football from high school to the NFL with the Air Raid offense, died Monday night following complications from a heart condition, the school said Tuesday.
+Leach, who helped revolutionize football from high school to the NFL with the Air Raid offense, died Monday night following complications from a heart condition, the school said Tuesday.
 He was 61.

 Leach fell ill Sunday at his home in Starkville, Mississippi, near the university.
 He was treated at a local hospital before being airlifted to University of Mississippi Medical Center in Jackson, about 120 miles (200 kilometers) away.